^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Specific immunological reactions are performed by the body's immune system, consisting of central and peripheral immunogenesis organs.
-Specific immunity when exposed to a specific antigen is carried out by T- and B-lymphocytes.
-The intrauterine period demonstrates the intensive dynamics of maturation of the lymphoid system.
+Specific immunological reactions are performed by the body's immune system, which consists of central and peripheral organs of immunogenesis.
+Specific immunity when exposed to a certain antigen is carried out by T- and B-lymphocytes.
+The intrauterine period demonstrates intensive dynamics of maturation of the lymphoid system.

-Sequential change of different stages of maturation of B- and T-cell cells can be monitored by immunological markers of the corresponding stages of maturation or differentiation.
+The sequential change of various stages of maturation of cells of the B- and T-systems can be controlled by immunological markers of the corresponding stages of maturation or differentiation.

-Differentiation markers of cells participating in the immune response
+Differentiation markers of cells involved in the immune response

 Function